-5. The Council's Annual Procurement Report 2018/19 is attached as Appendix 1 and covers all regulated procurements completed during the period 1 April 2018 to 31 March 2019.
-The Procurement Reform (Scotland) Act 2014 defines regulated procurements as procurement exercise for good and services with a value of £50,000 or more and for works with a value of £2million or more.

-6. The Annual Procurement Report highlights improvement activities in relation to key procurement capabilities as well as performance in the areas of community benefits and social responsibility.
+- 5. The Council's Annual Procurement Report 2019/20 is attached as Appendix 1 and covers all regulated procurements completed during the period 1st April 2019 to 31st March 2020.
+The Procurement Reform (Scotland) Act 2014 defines regulated procurements as procurement exercises for goods and services with a value of £50,000 or more and for works with a value of £2million or more. - 6.
+The Annual Procurement Report highlights improvement activities in relation to key procurement capabilities as well as performance in the areas of community benefits and social responsibility.
 An indication of proposed regulated procurements to be carried out in the following 2 financial years is also contained within the report.